hodcroftlab/covariants/README.md

 The code used to generate these tables, graphs, and the sequences related to that mutation can be found in this repository.

 **The SARS-CoV-2 pandemic & research surrounding it is ongoing.**
-I will make every effort to try to keep this repository up-to-date, but readers should take care to double-check that the information is the latest available. <br>
+I will make every effort to try to keep this repository up-to-date, but readers should take care to double-check that the information is the latest available. <br/>
 **I welcome PR requests to this repository providing new links and information!**
 The more detail you can include in a pull request (PR) the faster I'll be able to review it.
 If possible, provide a PR that adds/edits the appropriate links/etc, and I can merge it faster - if you can't do that, making an [issue](https://github.com/emmahodcroft/cluster_scripts/issues) is fine, but I might be slower incorporating it.